simonblee/aba-file-generator/README.md

 );
 ```

-Create an array (or single) of objects implementing `AbaFileGenerator\Model\TransactionInterface`.
+Create an object or array of objects implementing `AbaFileGenerator\Model\TransactionInterface`.
 A simple Transaction object
 is provided with the library but may be too simple for your project:
 ```php
 $transaction = new Transaction();